What are resistors? – Understanding Circuit Building Components

 A resistor is a circuit component that does exactly what its name suggests: Resists.
 Adding a resistor to a circuit reduces the amount of electric current that can pass through the circuit.

 Nearly every circuit you encounter uses a resistor in some way.
-For example, LED circuits, like the ones in our Blink and Hue kits, use current limiting resistors to protect the components from being overpowered by current and burning out!
+For example, LED circuits, like the ones in our Blink and Hue kits, use current-limiting resistors to protect the components from being overpowered by current and burning out!
 Resistors are also used to control the brightness of the LEDs.

 Beyond the basic limiting of current, resistors can be used in more complex and clever applications.
 Some electronic components require a specific amount of voltage.
 Adding resistors to a circuit can reduce the voltage used by these other components.